How to avoid payment defaults on purchase on account in Switzerland: Credit checks, dunning process and debt collection

 The decision between own risk and outsourcing depends on three factors:

-Order volume: With fewer than 50 purchase on account orders per month, the administrative effort for your own dunning is manageable.
-From 200 orders per month, outsourcing almost always becomes more economical.
+Order volume: With fewer than 50 purchase on account orders per month, the administrative effort for your own dunning procedure is manageable.
+From 200 orders per month, outsourcing is almost always more economical.

 Default rate: Below 1 % default, own risk with QR invoice is cheaper.
-From 2–3 % default, losses exceed BNPL fees.
-From 5 % default, BNPL with risk assumption is strongly recommended.
+From 2–3 % default, the losses exceed the BNPL fees.
+From 5 % default, BNPL with risk assumption is strictly recommended.

-A pragmatic approach for Swiss SMEs: QR invoice with credit check (CRIF/Intrum) for regular customers and B2B customers, complemented by Klarna or TWINT Pay Later for new customers and high-risk segments.
+A pragmatic approach for Swiss SMEs: QR invoice with credit check (CRIF/Intrum) for regular customers and B2B customers, supplemented by Klarna or TWINT Pay Later for new customers and high-risk segments.

 7. Prevention in checkout: Order limits, address validation and fraud detection